COVID-19 Vaccines, Illness, and Global Pandemic

 COVID-19 and Children

 Yes, children should get a COVID-19 vaccine.
-For the 2023–2024 season, CDC recommends that children ages 6-months–4-years get multiple doses of COVID-19 vaccines, including at least one dose of the updated COVID-19 vaccines, and everyone ages 5-years and older get one dose of updated COVID-19 vaccine.
-Recommendations can change, so check with CDC’s Stay Up to Date with Vaccines web page for the most current recommendations.
+For the 2024–2025 season, CDC recommends that everyone ages 6 months and older should get an updated COVID-19 vaccine.
+For children 6 months4 years, CDC recommends additional doses depending on vaccination history and brand of COVID-19 vaccine.
+Children who are moderately or severely immunocompromised may also need additional doses.
+Recommendations can change, so check with CDC’s Staying Up to Date with Vaccines web page for the most current recommendations.

 There are benefits to vaccinating children against COVID-19, including reducing the risk of COVID-19 infection, health complications, hospitalization, and death.
 While COVID-19 is less likely to cause severe illness in children than in adults, many children have gotten very sick and have had to be hospitalized after getting infected.
 Children are at risk of long-term health conditions due to COVID-19 infection (long-COVID), including the very serious Multisystem Inflammatory Syndrome in Children (MIS-C), a condition where different body parts become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.